YMCA offering adult soccer, youth flag football

 Coaches, who must pass a background check, and officials are badly needed for the new program.

-Clinics will be held for potential officials at 6 p.m. on Thursday, January 4, and at 10 a.m. on Saturday, January 6.
-A coaches meeting has been set for 6 p.m. on Wednesday, January 10, all at the Y’s 501 South Pensacola Avenue offices.
+Two clinics will be held for potential officials — one at 6 p.m. on Thursday, January 4, and one at 10 a.m. on Saturday, January 6, and a coaches meeting has been set for 6 p.m. on Wednesday, January 10, all at the Y’s 501 South Pensacola Avenue offices.

 To register, or for more information on the program, stop by the Y during business hours or call 251-368-9622.